Type Here to Get Search Results !

 Premium

-This is a fee you pay for the insurance policy.
-In return of premium, premiums are leveled but higher than in traditional term insurance since it pays you back the premiums when you outlive a policy.
+Premium is a fee you pay for the insurance policy.
+In a return of premium, premiums are are usually leveled but higher than in traditional term insurance since it pays you back your premiums when you outlive a policy.

 Death benefit

-This is an amount that your beneficiaries receive if you die within a coverage period.
-Typically, in return of premium, death benefit is fixed, this means it doesn't change throughout a term.
-However, the death benefit is usually lower than in traditional term insurance.
+This is an amount that your beneficiaries receive in case you die within a coverage period.
+Typically, in a return of premium death benefits are fixed, this means that death benefits don't change throughout a term.
+However, in this type of life insurance the death benefits are usually lower than in traditional term insurance.

 Coverage length

-A return of premium usually covers 10 to 30 years, depending on your needs and a policy provider.
+A return of premium usually covers 10 to 30 years, depending on the customer's needs and a policy provider.

 How does it work?

 A return of premium term life insurance can be bought as a standalone policy or as a rider.
 A single term may cover a certain period of time, for instance 10, 20 or 30 years.
-If a policyholder dies within a term, an insurer pays the policyholder's beneficiaries death benefit.
-But if a policyholder outlives a policy, the insurer returns premiums to a policyholder.
+If a policyholder dies within a coverage period, his beneficiaries receive death benefit from an insurer.
+But if a policyholder outlives a policy, the insurer returns the premiums to a policyholder.

 In case a policyholder cancel a policy, an insurer may return a partial amount of premiums or may not.